Scout24/spring-boot-rpm-maven-plugin/README.md

 # spring-boot-rpm-maven-plugin
 Maven plugin that builds an RPM with upstart service job for your executable jar or war (read: Spring Boot) artifact

+# This project is DEPRECATED and not any longer supported

 Intention
 =========
 When creating applications using Spring Boot you need connections to the underlying operating system: